What time should I arrive?

 How long of a massage should I schedule?

 It is recommended that you schedule at least 60 minutes for your first massage.
 This allows enough time for addressing your special concerns and time to answer any questions.
-I do offer 90 minutes massage treatments, this allows plenty of time to work the the whole body.
+I do offer 75 minute Manual Lymphatic Drainage massage therapy for my lymphedema clients.
+As well as 90 minutes massage therapy treatments, this allows plenty of time to work the the whole body.

 What should I expect during my first massage?

-Arrive 10 min prior to your appointment to fill out a health history form.
+Arrive 10 min prior to your appointment.
 The massage therapist will ask you general questions to establish what areas you would like addressed during your massage.
 The massage therapist will leave the room while you disrobe and ask you to cover yourself with a sheet and blanket.
 Your massage therapist will give you a few minutes and will knock on the door before entering your room.
 You will be properly draped at all times to keep you warm and comfortable.
 Only the area being worked on will be exposed.
 Once your massage therapy session is completed, your massage therapist will leave the room.